Port Arthur Tasmania

 Port Arthur Tours

-It is not easy to imagine what the life in Port Arthur was like.
+It is not easy to imagine what the life was like in Port Arthur.
 You

-and give you an insight what a self-sufficient settlement it was with
+you an insight into what a self-sufficient settlement it was with

 convicts making shoes and clothing, growing vegetables, building ships